-My research program investigates the ecological and evolutionary mechanisms that underlie pathogen susceptibility within and across ecological scales, from single host individuals up to multi-host communities.
-I approach disease ecology from a multi-disciplinary perspective in order to understand how individual physiology, pathogen virulence, social behavior, and environmental context all interact to influence host disease response.
+My research program investigates the ecological and evolutionary mechanisms that underlie host susceptibility, pathogen virulence, and transmission.
+I approach disease ecology from a multi-disciplinary perspective in order to understand how individual physiology, pathogen virulence, social behavior, and environmental context all interact to influence infectious disease dynamics.
 My current research projects are briefly described below:

 ||A male house finch with visible symptoms of Mycoplasma gallisepticum infection.|